Eliphaz: Third Discourse

 29:11 When the ear heard me, then it blessed me; and when the eye saw me, it gave witness to me: 29:12 Because I delivered the poor that cried, and the fatherless, and him that had none to help him.

-Those who were delivered by the word of God as taught by Job, blessed him; and the poor and widows rejoiced in his help as he applied God’s Word.
+Those who were delivered by the Word of God as taught by Job, blessed him; and the poor and widows rejoiced in his help as he applied God’s Word in his decisions.

 29:13 The blessing of him that was ready to perish came upon me: and I caused the widow’s heart to sing for joy.